Davenport (sofa): Variations

-It is used as a synonym for "sofa" or "couch" in some Great Lakes regions of the United States, especially the Upper Midwest and Buffalo, NY–Erie, PA areas.
+The term is used as a synonym for "sofa" or "couch" in some Great Lakes regions of the United States, especially the Upper Midwest and Buffalo, NY–Erie, PA areas.
 It was used in the Adirondack Region and the Tug Hill Plateau amongst those born there before World War II.
 The so-called davenports of the northern New York region are often sofa versions of the locally manufactured convertible Adirondack chair.

-Among the younger generations, the word has come to mean a more formal sofa.
-In the Tug Hill and Adirondack regions in New York, a davenport may refer especially to a couch which, like a modern futon lounge, converts on pivoting hinges from a sofa to a bed.
+The word has come to mean a more formal sofa among the younger generations.
+In the Tug Hill and Adirondack regions in New York, a davenport may refer primarily to a couch which, like a modern futon lounge, converts on pivoting hinges from a sofa to a bed.

 In other areas of North America, the word davenport is used for a futon-style sofa with storage under the seat area.

 Etymology

 A "large upholstered couch," 1897, apparently named for the manufacturer.
-Earlier (1853) "a kind of small ornamental writing table."
-The proper name is attested from 12th century, from a place in Cheshire (Old English Devennport).
+Earlier (1853), it was "a kind of small ornamental writing table."
+The proper name is attested from the 12th century, from a place in Cheshire (Old English Devennport).

 A similar word, Daveno, also refers to a sofa or couch.
 The term was more widely used in the 1950s and 1960s, particularly in the Pacific Northwest.